 b.
-Update on implementing revisions to CFR 29.30 (AA/EEO requirements)
+Revisions to CFR 29.30 (AA/EEO requirements)

-Chief Johnson reported that the Bureau has yet to receive guidance from the U.S. Department of Labor.
-Therefore, the Bureau's message to the state committee and sponsors continues to be, "stay tuned."
+Owen reported that the Bureau has yet to receive further guidance from the U.S. Department of Labor.
+Therefore, the Bureau's message to state committees and sponsors continues to be, "stay tuned."
 To prepare for the revisions, the Bureau recently trained all apprenticeship training representatives (ATRs) in affirmative action / equal employment opportunity matters, such as CFR 29.29 and how to conduct compliance reviews.
 The ATRs had various levels of experience with the subject and registered apprenticeship, so the training provided a strong baseline across the staff.
 The Bureau expects to receive the guidance before the committee's fall meeting.

 c.
-Update on WI 2017 WI Act 148 (apprentice-to-journeyworker ratio)
+WI 2017 Act 148

-Chief Johnson reported that this law set the apprentice-to-journey worker ratio at 1:1 for all apprenticeship programs and removed the Bureau's ability to modify the ratio.
-Although the law applies to the Arborist registered apprenticeship, the program will not be affected because it had already chosen a 1:1 ratio.
+Owen reported that this law set the apprentice-to-journey worker ratio at 1:1 for all apprenticeship programs and removed the Bureau's ability to modify the ratio.
+Although the law applies to the machine tool registered apprenticeships, the programs will not be affected because they already use a 1:1 ratio.
 The law will have the greatest effect on construction programs.
+In addition, the law would be superseded by a collective bargaining agreement.

 d.
-Update on federal grants to expand "registered apprenticeship"
+Federal grants to expand "registered" apprenticeship

-Chief Johnson reported that the Bureau has almost begun the third year of the five-year WAGE\$ grant.
+Owen reported that the Bureau has almost begun the third year of the five-year WAGE\$ grant.
 Through the grant, the Bureau has been expanding registered apprenticeship into advanced manufacturing, health care, and information technology occupations.
 It's additional focus is expanding the recruitment and retainment of women and minority apprentices.

-That is also a focus of the state expansion grant, for which the Bureau recently received an \$1.5 million extension.
+Expanding recruitment and retainment of women and minority apprentices is also the focus of the state expansion grant, for which the Bureau recently received an \$1.5 million extension.
 The expansion grant will focus on recruitment and retainment on large construction projects in Madison and Milwaukee.

 The Bureau's used its third grant, the state accelerator grant, to increase its capacity for administering programs, primarily by upgrading its information management system with BASERS.

 e.
-Update on Presidential executive order to expand "apprenticeship"
+Federal executive order to expand "apprenticeship"

-Chief Johnson reviewed that the executive order will create an additional method for industries to create apprenticeships: "industry-recognized" apprenticeships, which will feature less government oversight and regulations for sponsorship.

-He reported that the federal task force charged with recommending the overall implementation of the order submitted its final report to the executive office.
-The report is included in the state committee's meeting material.
-In accordance with its bylaws, the task force will disband within 30 days.
+Owen reviewed that the executive order will create an additional method for industries to create apprenticeships: "industry-recognized" apprenticeships, which will feature less government oversight and regulations for sponsorship.
+The federal task force charged with recommending the overall implementation of the order submitted its final report to the executive office, which is included in the state committee's meeting material.
+In accordance with its bylaws, the task force will disband within f.
+Bureau of Apprenticeship Standards Electronic Registration System (BASERS)

+30 days.
 It is unknown when the President's office will review the recommendations and make its final decisions.

-Josh noted that industry-recognized apprenticeships will be piloted in industries new to apprenticeship, not in sectors that use registered apprenticeship.
-The Bureau does not have further details at this time and is awaiting guidance from the Department of Labor.
+Owen noted that industry-recognized apprenticeships will be piloted in industries new to apprenticeship, not in sectors that use registered apprenticeship.
+The Bureau does not have further details and is awaiting guidance from the Department of Labor.